ublished in Antwerp with text by Geeraerdt van Wolsschaten

 .

-The mark is very reminiscent of the mark
+This mark is a combined S and A, and it is very reminiscent of the mark

 When reading Douce

-one gets the impression that he thinks it was the same woodcutter.
+one gets the impression that he thinks it was the same person,

 »XI.
 In 1654 a Dutch work appeared with the following